What is Digital Marketing?

 You can then take this number and multiply it by your growth goals to determine how much extra you need to spend every month to reach your goals.

-This equation doesn’t take into consideration tactics used to lower those acquisition costs.
+This equation doesn’t take into consideration the tactics used to lower those acquisition costs.

 Measuring Digital Marketing Effectiveness